mab253/software-interventions-spring22/assignments/week4.md

 **in Node.js, SEND SMS:**
 1. Check out your `.env` file - there should be a list of variables that you need, but they'll be empty.
 Input the correct values from your Twilio console.
+2. For TO_NUMBER, this needs to be the phone number you used to verify your Twilio account.
+On the free trial versions we are playing with, we can only send SMS to this number.
+This should be in the same format as the new Twilio phone number: +15555555555 for example.
-2. Find `server.js` - we want to write our first function, to send our SMS when the function is called.
+3. Find `server.js` - we want to write our first function, to send our SMS when the function is called.
 Look for a function called `/send-sms`.
-3. Where the comments suggest, you'll want to write the code to send an outbound SMS!
+4. Where the comments suggest, you'll want to write the code to send an outbound SMS!
 See [this documentation](https://www.twilio.com/docs/sms/quickstart/node#send-an-outbound-sms-message-with-nodejs) for guidance.
-4. For the content of your SMS message, ask your 'user' a question.
+5. For the content of your SMS message, ask your 'user' a question.
 What is this poll about, what are they voting on?
 Is this a survey, a quiz?
 What data are you collecting?
 For example, "Do you agree with the following statement: cats rule the internet?"

 **let's call this function, from static site:**